iocss/crossass/README.md

 ```

 `x-modifier` function can generate multiple selectors at once.
-In Addition, you can also use multiple `x-modifier` function in `x-extend` mixin.
+In addition, you can also use multiple `x-modifier` function in `x-extend` mixin.

 SCSS:
 ```scss